wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 #### Try It Out

-Try it out by calling your Nexmo number - you should hear the message - then your call will be transferred to the second phone you specified (a spare mobile is always handy for testing when working with Nexmo)!
+Try it out by calling your Vonage number - you should hear the message - then your call will be transferred to the second phone you specified (a spare mobile is always handy for testing when working with Vonage)!

 ### Scenario 3